-The Ethics & Legal Studies preliminary examinations are given after students have completed LGST 9200 and LGST 9210.
-Each student is required to take separate written and oral preliminary examinations in both ethics and law.
-If a student fails the examinations, the student may retake the exams within a designated time span.
-If a student fails the examinations twice, the student will not normally be allowed to continue in the program as a PhD student.
+The Ethics & Legal Studies preliminary examination is given after students have completed LGST 9200 and LGST 9210.
+Each student will choose three topics that will be the focus of the exam, and a faculty advisor for each topic.
+In consultation with the faculty advisor, students will develop a reading list on each topic, which will constitute the material for which the student is responsible on the exam.
+If a student fails the examination, the student may retake the exam within a designated time span.
+If a student fails the examination twice, the student will not normally be allowed to continue in the program as a PhD student.
 The student may at the discretion of the examination committee, however, continue to complete the requirements for the Master's Degree in Ethics & Legal Studies.